-Multiple Fatalities Reported In El Paso Shooting; Suspect In Custody
+At Least 15 Killed In El Paso Shooting; 21-Year-Old Suspect In Custody

 We're in shock over the tragic events at Cielo Vista Mall in El Paso, where store 2201 & club 6502 are located.
 We’re praying for the victims, the community & our associates, as well as the first responders.
 We’re working closely with law enforcement & will update as appropriate.— Walmart (@Walmart) August 3, 2019

-Sgt.
-Robert Gomez said law enforcement, which includes Border Patrol, FBI and SWAT officers, are clearing the area of bystanders and "ruling out that no one is a suspect."
+Gomez said law enforcement, which includes Border Patrol, FBI and SWAT officers, are clearing the area of bystanders and "ruling out that no one is a suspect."

 "We won't rule out multiple [suspects] until we have a concrete investigation based on all the facts ... so it can change," Gomez told reporters.